swordow/react-scroll-box/README.md

 ## <a name="scroll-key"></a>`ScrollKey`

-Enum of keys used for scrolling.
+Enum of keys that are captured.

 #### `{Number} ScrollKey.HOME = 36`
 #### `{Number} ScrollKey.END = 35`